omar-anwari/CS-Crosshair-Gen/README.md

 - **Code Parsing**: Import and parse the crosshair code that CS2 gives you so you can quickly recreate/modify it
 - **Preset Selection**: Build off of some premade presets

+## Thanks
+Thanks to https://prosettings.net/ for their site.
+Helped me figure out how to parse the codes.
+That shit hard

 ## To Do/Add
 - [ ] Add agents in screenshots
 - [ ] Figure out how to add dynamic crosshairs